Updated: May 3, 2020 12:49:38 pm

 As dusk sets in, the open courtyard of a fancy Sundarbans resort sees a lot of activity.
 Chairs are being lined up and a wooden podium pulled out for the evening performance by a troupe of tribal artistes.
-In a small room nearby, seven women are in a hurry to finish make-up before rains wash away fun for the guests is washed away by the heavy showers.
+In a small room nearby, seven women are in a hurry to finish make-up before fun for the guests is washed away by the heavy showers.

 Rita Sardar of Radha-Krishna Jhumur Nritya Sampradaya is in charge, putting wild hibiscus around the hair buns of her teammates, finishing their makeup with a dab of powder, kajal and a big vermillion bindi on the forehead.
 The troupe will dance as the leader sings Tusu songs in a bid to entertain guests visiting the world’s largest mangrove forest.

 “Tourist season is over and we weren’t expecting any more shows this season.
 But when we got a call from the lodge manager that there are guests who want to see the Jhumur dance, we were overjoyed,” says Sardar, who has been performing since 2009.

 This estuarine region of Bengal lacks any stable opportunity to earn a living, especially for its women.
 So a folk song and dance group to cater to the annual tourist inflow is a good way to make some money.
 “Initially, I started doing it just because I didn’t want our folk culture to disappear.
 These songs are not written anywhere and is something I learnt from my grandmother and mother,” says Shila Sardar, leader of the group, which claims to be the oldest in the region set up some 20 years ago.